 Seal and coat of arms of the Cathedral Chapter of the Diocese of Tampere: Evangelical Lutheran Church of Finland (Suomen evankelis-luterilainen kirkko).

-No, not every of them.
+No, not every one of them.
 Let’s observe.
-The dove is used as an emblem and symbol of peace but this does not always make it an heraldic emblem.
-We can affirm, however, that the same dove acquired this heraldic attribute, quality, the “heraldic label”, when it entered the coat of arms of the Cathedral of the Diocese of Tampere or the wappen of Pfäfers, a municipality in the canton of St. Gallen, Switzerland.
+The dove is used as an emblem and symbol of peace, but this does not always make it a heraldic emblem.
+We can affirm, however, that the same dove acquired this heraldic attribute, quality, a “heraldic label” when it entered the coat of arms of the Cathedral of the Diocese of Tampere or the wappen of Pfäfers, a municipality in the canton of St. Gallen, Switzerland.
 However, be careful!
-Remember, a seal or a shield is not enough for the magic: emblems must follow very specific rules, the rules of blazon, to become heraldic.
+Remember, a seal or a shield is not enough for the magic: emblems must follow specific rules, the rules of blazon, to become heraldic.
 So what is the blazon?
-Calm down; the blazon is the grammar of heraldry but this answer, you can easily understand it, requires another lesson.
-Thank you for reading and see you very soon.
+Calm down; the blazon is the grammar of heraldry, but this answer, you can easily understand it, requires another lesson.
+Thank you for reading, and see you very soon.

 ¹Pastoureau, Michel, Heraldry: its Origins and Meaning, “New horizons” series, Thames & Hudson, London, 1997, p.
 13.